cha0s/shrub/docs/guide/errors.md

 console.error(errors.stack(error));
 ```

+## The beauty of subclassing `TransmittableError`

 The real joy of `TransmittableError` subclasses comes from the fact that you
 can throw or return them from an implementation of
 [`shrubRpcRoutes`](../hooks/#shrubrpcroutes) and they will be automatically
-serialized and reified on the client side so they can be presented to the
+serialized, sent over the wire, and reified on the client side so they can be
-user in a meaningful way.
+presented to the user in a meaningful way.